ferenc-kovacs/homokozo/README.md

 ## Postgres

 Run `docker-compose up -d` in the root directory.
-Ensure the container is running `docker ps -a`
-Connect to postgres `docker exec -it 141bc0121fc7 psql -U user -d homokozo_db`
+Ensure the container is running: `docker ps -a` Connect to postgres: `docker exec -it 141bc0121fc7 psql -U user -d homokozo_db` Query users: `SELECT * FROM "Users";`

 ## EF